AstroImageJ/astroimagej/website/src/content/docs/Installation/linux.md

 Then add any custom obersvatories to the file.
 ![](../../../assets/docs/installation/linux/ccObservTxt.png)

-Observatories are written in a tab-delinated format, which one observatory per line.
-Lines that being with a `#` will be ignored.
+Observatories are written in a tab-delinated format, with one observatory per line.
+Lines that begin with a `#` will be ignored.
 The order in which the observatories appear in the file is how they will appear in the selection dialog.

 > **Name**`<tab>`**Latitude**`<tab>`**Longitude**`<tab>`**Altitude**